execut/yii2-books-native/docs/guide/implemented-functionality.md

          * View to display the list of records
             * Output of the add new record button
             * Configuring of list column settings
-            * Displaying the list of posts via the [kartik-v/yii2-dynagrid](https://github.com/kartik-v/yii2-dynagrid) widget
+            * Displaying the list of records via the [kartik-v/yii2-dynagrid](https://github.com/kartik-v/yii2-dynagrid) widget
      * Create or edit records
          * Action to create or edit records
              * If this is not a new entry, then searching for the active model